 As you’ve probably already figured, computer vision is about getting computers to be able to ‘see’ on par with human vision.

-What began as a summer project assigned to a grad student, the challenge of true computer vision has turned out to be incredibly hard to crack.
+What began as a summer project assigned to a grad student, the challenge of true computer vision, has turned out to be incredibly hard to crack.

 But what about data science?

-When it comes to making machines intelligent, data is a big deal and while large amounts of the stuff are ultimately the fuel of data-hungry AI, the actual field of data science (collecting large amounts of facts and statistics and then obtaining actionable knowledge and insight from them) needs to be considered separately – find out how here.
+When it comes to making machines intelligent, data is a big deal and while large amounts of it are ultimately the fuel of data-hungry AI, the actual field of data science (collecting large amounts of facts and statistics and then obtaining actionable knowledge and insight from them) needs to be considered separately – find out how here.

 The history of artificial intelligence

-Here’s a brief rundown of the history of artificial intelligence so far, covering the major milestones in the field as it’s developed
+Here’s a brief rundown of the history of artificial intelligence so far, covering the major milestones in the field as it’s developed:

 1956 – The foundations for artificial intelligence as a discipline were laid